-A professional counselor whose official responsibilities include mental health counseling to members of the ELAC community and who is functioning within the scope of his/her license or certification is exempt from disclosing reported offenses to law enforcement, unless there is a legal obligation to disclose.
+A professional counselor whose official responsibilities include mental health counseling to members of East Los Angeles College community and who is functioning within the scope of his/her license or certification is exempt from disclosing reported offenses to law enforcement, unless there is a legal obligation to disclose.
 Personal information from counseling records will not be revealed unless disclosure is required by law.
 (LACCD Board Rule 8302.10.)
 However, counselors may encourage victims to make a report to law enforcement.